AB-1348

 Summary

-To qualify for attendance adjustments, educational agencies must certify they offer independent study programs meeting state requirements and maintain written policies for virtual instruction or equivalent alternative learning activities.
-The Department of Education will provide certification forms by May 1, 2026, with the State Controller incorporating compliance verification into annual K-12 audits starting in 2026-27.
+The measure requires schools seeking attendance adjustments to certify they offer comprehensive independent study programs and maintain written policies for remote instruction.
+Schools must document opportunities for live interaction and synchronous teaching or demonstrate that independent study activities equal in-person instruction.
+The Department of Education will provide certification forms by May 1, 2026, with compliance verification incorporated into annual school audits starting in 2026-27.

 40% progression